Learning Curve Modeling Approaches

 \[b = \frac{\ln(y_2/y_1)}{\ln(n_2/n_1)}, \quad p = 2^b.\]

-• If mode = :unit, y values are unit times at n1 and n2.
-The function solves
+• If mode = :total or mode = :cumulative, y values are cumulative totals at n1 and n2.
+First converts to averages, then applies average formula.

 source